 For many years, Mitani made a name for itself by offering a sensationally cheap lunch: 8 Euro for Nigirizushi(very tasty!)
 Karaage or other dishes with salad, miso soup, dessert - a sensational deal.
 And a thousand times better than the sushi in the countless non-Japanese assembly line eateries that flooded Munich at the time.
 In the evening, there was then a clear price and quality difference upwards at Mitani.

-Meanwhile, the Mitani is only open in the evenings from Tuesday to Saturday and is very busy even on slow days: "Haidhausen is a neighborhood for connoisseurs!" explains a young Munich Japan expert, with whom we visited and tasted the Mitani again in 2022.
+In the meantime, Mitani is only open in the evenings from Tuesday to Saturday and is apparently a self-runner even on slow days: "Haidhausen is a neighborhood for connoisseurs!" explains a young Munich Japan expert, with whom we visited and tasted the Mitani again in 2022.

 Sometimes, unfortunately, the service is a bit short-tempered: the Mitani has also suffered from the Corona crisis, and some of the service staff have gone back to Japan.
 In a crisis, the safety-oriented Japanese (and most Japanese are!) like to go home to familiar surroundings.